 - We expect for behaviour to be of the highest standard, with a consideration for others inside andoutside the classroom

 - We expect the work to be of the best possible presentation and to be thought out

 - We expect all children to come to school ready to learn, this includes having the correct school uniform, including correct footwear, which is to be labelled.
 Children are to have both indoor and outdoor P.E kits which are left in school or brought in on the correct days (Year 3 will have P.E on Tuesdays and Fridays).

 - Most of all we expect the children to be willing to learn and grow as individuals, working to better themselves both academically and personally.

 • Please see Year 3’s newsletter for curriculum and dates for the diary.
 Click here to view the letters page.

 Your child will be set homework weekly.
 The homework will be given out on Friday and is due in on Wednesday unless otherwise stated.

 Children should be reading every day at home and practising their times tables on a daily basis as they will be tested weekly.
 Times tables are essential to developing their numeracy, rapid recall of their times tables will enable them to access the numeracy curriculum with more ease.
 Children will also receive spellings on a Friday and will be tested on the folllowing Wednesday.

 It is the school’s requirement that your child spend at least 15 minutes reading every day at home.
 Please try to hear your child read as often as possible to develop their speaking and listening skills.
 We will try to hear every child read at least once a week and more if possible.
 Reading is essential to many areas of the curriculum.
 The reading record must be filled in and signed by an adult.
 The reading record and their reading book must be brought in daily as they may be heard read atany time.
-This will be signed on a Friday by myself or Miss Quinn.
+This will be signed on a Friday by myself or Miss Fox.

 First Confession and First Holy Communion